Pete Carroll: Ziggy Ansah could play ‘considerably’ vs. Saints; officials didn’t see hit on Russell Wilson

 The Seahawks gained 426 yards and mounted three touchdown drives of exactly 75 yards despite some shaky moments for the offensive line, especially early.
 Seattle allowed four sacks by the midway point of the second quarter and also had six holding penalties called against offensive linemen.

-Seattle mitigated the Steelers’ pass rush greatly in the second half by going to a quick passing game, Wilson often just taking a step and getting rid of the ball.
+Seattle mitigated the Steelers pass rush greatly in the second half by going to a quick passing game, Wilson often just taking a step and getting rid of the ball.

-Carroll said that was the plan all along against a Steelers’ team known for its aggressiveness.
+Carroll said that was the plan all along against a Steelers team known for its aggressiveness.
 But Carroll said it just took a little while for the plan to get squared away — he lamented that the Seahawks missed a couple of hot reads on blitzes early on that could have been big gains.

-Carroll said the offensive line also got its assignments more squared away at halftime, which led to the torrid second half when Seattle scored TDs on three straight dries.

-“It was a combination of the timing, getting the ball out, and the protection being impeccable in the second half,’’ he said.

-But Carroll said the holding penalties need to get cleaned up.
-Holding calls are up markedly around the league due to an emphasis on eliminating backside holds.
-But Carroll said that hasn’t been Seattle’s issue.
+Holding calls are up markedly around the league due to an emphasis on eliminating backside holds, but Carroll said that hasn’t been Seattle’s issue.

 “Just being sloppy with our hands,’’ he said.
 “We’ve got to be better.’’